quasarstream/PHP-FFmpeg-video-streaming/README.md

 # PHP FFMPEG Video Streaming

-This package provides an integration with [PHP-FFmpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) and exports well-known video streaming techniques such as DASH, HLS, and Live Streaming(DASH and HLS live streaming).
+This package provides integration with [PHP-FFmpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) and exports well-known video streaming techniques such as DASH, HLS, and Live Streaming(DASH and HLS live streaming).

 ## Features
 * Easily converts most types of videos into DASH, HLS, and Live video streaming.